 Gymreapers Figure 8 lifting straps are ranked as the Best overall Figure 8 lifting straps because of their durable craftsmanship and quality material.
 Our Figure 8 lifting straps have been put to the test by a 15-year powerlifting coach and trainer and he gives them his seal of approval.

 Look for a grip portion of the lifting straps to be made from either leather or rubber material and is designed to fit around the size of your palm.
 The strap portion should feature a padding material such as heavy-duty nylon, with a velcro loop.
-Gymreapers lifting grips are designed to feature a layer of neoprene padding so your wrist won’t experience tugging or tensions.
+Gymreapers lifting grips are designed to feature a layer of neoprene padding so your wrist won’t experience tugging or tension.

 Be warned, leather and rubber simply aren’t as absorbent as cotton or nylon material, so moisture is more noticeable on your palms.
 However, it’s easy to wipe away the excess moisture without worrying about damaging it.
 The grip material portion on our grips is reinforced with double stitching, which allows the lifting grips to hold their shape over time and remain flexible.